Tag

 Counter-Strike: Global Offensive

 The iconic competitive FPS is still going strong today with Counter-Strike: Global Offensive.
 Though CSGO has undergone significant changes over its lifespan, it’s still very much the core Counter-Strike experience that revolutionized the multiplayer FPS genre in the 2000s.
 The standard mode of play is a five-on-five demolition-style match on carefully crafted maps that emphasize specific positioning, sightlines, and team strategies.
-But beyond that, there’s a hostage rescue mode, gungame free-for-all, and tons of custom content from years of by its player base.
+But beyond that, there’s a hostage rescue mode, gungame free-for-all, and tons of custom content from years of work by its player base.

-One of the most exciting things about CSGO is the high-intensity competitive matches where the slightest mistakes could spell doom for your team, or clutch plays could drastically shift the momentum of a match.
+One of the most exciting things about CSGO is the high-intensity competitive matches where the slightest mistakes could spell for your team, or clutch plays could drastically shift the momentum of a match.
 Counter-Strike has historically been played with a level of precision in both the FPS combat and in its tactics, which makes a bit of a steep learning curve for newcomers.
 However, this classic game can be wildly rewarding, which you can see from its massive competitive scene.
 Recently, Valorant has adopted the Counter-Strike formula to great effect, but the high-stakes tactical combat of CSGO is still in a league of its own.

 See on Steam